Welcome to our website

 The word “sodomy” comes from the city of Sodom, which God destroyed by raining down fire and brimstone for their wickedness (Jude 1:7).
 Several churches are beginning to ordain homosexuals, but only if they promise NOT to practice their homosexuality.
 That's sickening!
 Some churches accept gays and have NO conditions!
 They will take in the practicing homosexual as a member of their church.
 These shall stand at the Great White Throne one day!
 (Rev.20:11-15).
 What are they going to say to Judge Jesus?
 He clearly states it is a SIN!
 He is the One who destroyed Sodom and Gomorrah because of homosexuality.
 The Bible says it is a SIN!
 (Lev.18:22-24; 20:13-16; Deut.23:17-18; Judg.19:22; Rom.1:24-32; 1 Cor.6:9-11; 1 Tim.1:8-11; Jude 1:7,10).

 God destroyed the world with the Flood, because of continual evil (Gen.6:5).
-Lustful thoughts, internet dating, Viagra, male enhancement products and perversion of every kind are being persistently promoted on TV.
+Lustful thoughts, internet dating, Viagra, male enhancement products and perversion of every kind are being persistently promoted on TV in today's world.
 Our nation has become a cesspool of iniquity.
 God destroyed Sodom and Gomorrah because of homosexuality (Gen.19).

 We are living in times as bad, or worse than the days of Noe and the days of Lot.
 Do you really think that God is going to simply let this dreadful condition go on indefinitely?
 Anyone with any common sense knows that there is a God!
 If He destroyed the whole world once, and destroyed Sodom and Gomorrah, don’t you think He is capable of more destruction?
 Read the Book of Revelation.
 That is prophecy!
 That is going to happen!
 Do you want to be on this Earth when that happens?